Natura Mountain Retreat

 In situ engineering work session, April 2008

-In early 2007, Oudens Ello Architecture were hired to provide master planning and design consulting services for an 800-acre, eco-tourism resort along the southwestern Pacific coast of Costa Rica.
-In partnership with Natura 51, a green development enterprise based in New York City and Uvita, CR, OEA developed a net-zero energy sustainability plan for the 165-unit project, showcasing the site’s two most dominant natural resources: water and topography.
+In early 2007, Oudens Ello Architecture (OEA) was selected to provide master planning and design consulting services for an 800-acre eco-tourism resort located along Costa Rica’s southwestern Pacific coast.
+Working in partnership with Natura 51, a green development enterprise based in New York City and Uvita, Costa Rica, OEA developed a comprehensive net-zero energy sustainability framework for the proposed 165-unit resort.
+The planning strategy was organized around the site’s two most significant natural assets: water and topography.

-At the outset of the six-month study, the design team proposed to limit development solely to areas that were previously despoiled by former cattle ranch and cacao plantation operations.
-This approach retains 95% of the 800-acre site as pristine, primary rainforest.
+From the outset of the six-month study, the design team established a guiding principle to confine development exclusively to areas previously disturbed by historic cattle ranching and cacao plantation activities.
+This approach preserved approximately 95 percent of the site as intact primary rainforest, reinforcing the project’s commitment to environmental stewardship and long-term ecological health.

-A further, social component of a holistic sustainability strategy for the development comes in the form of housing and amenities for the workers serving the resort.
-The scheme conceptualizes worker housing as a vibrant local community capable of enriching the resort through authentic civic programs and spaces.
-By rethinking this fundamental relationship, a reciprocally beneficial coexistence emerges whereby tourists and locals both profit from ongoing economic, social, and cultural exchange.
+An additional social dimension of the project’s holistic sustainability strategy is embodied in the provision of housing and amenities for resort employees.
+Rather than treating worker housing as ancillary infrastructure, the plan envisions it as a vibrant local community that enhances the resort through authentic civic spaces and programming.
+By reimagining this relationship, the project fosters a mutually beneficial coexistence in which visitors and local residents alike share in sustained economic, social, and cultural exchange.

 2007_0925_Osa-3_WEB2.jpg